nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 while there is no change to the student list.
 An update message will also be shown in the message box to inform the user that a new lesson is successfully added.

-    * Incorrect addition of a lesson due to duplication:<br>`add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
+1. Incorrect addition of a lesson due to duplication

+    * Test case: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
         Expected: Addition of the particular lesson will not be applied to TuitiONE.
 An alert message will be shown in the message box to inform the user that the lesson already exists in TuitiONE.

-    * Incorrect addition of a lesson by passing in any incorrect input:<br>
+1. Incorrect addition of a lesson by passing in any incorrect input

-        Expected: Addition of the particular lesson will not be applied to TuitiONE.
+    * Expected: Addition of the particular lesson will not be applied to TuitiONE.
 An alert message corresponds to the wrongly entered parameter will be shown in the message box to remind the user of the correct input parameter format.<br>_Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
 User is expected to correct the input parameters one by one._